-- Diagnostics (Retrieve valuable diagnostics information from your fleet)
+- Diagnostics (retrieve valuable diagnostics information from your fleet)

-- Developer Tools (Rapidly translate user, app, and device insights into experience and features)
+- Developer tools (rapidly translate user, app, and device insights into experience and features)

-- Cloud Driven (Centralized visibility and response based on device, OS, and app performance)
+- Cloud driven (centralized visibility and response based on device, OS, and app performance)

-MDM solutions lack perspective into device and application health when touchscreen devices are deployed.
+MDM solutions lack insight into device and application health when touchscreen devices are deployed.
 When a device crashes or is targeted by tampering, there’s no defined process for how teams can “fail fast” by diagnosing, debugging, or patching the problem.

 Mission-critical devices need a complete toolchain for governance and continuous improvement, including monitoring, telemetry, and diagnostics.
 The cloud is a logical answer for creating a centralized, standard approach to testing, deployment, and production across distributed device fleets.
-When the cloud is used to create a feedback loop between development, operations and device, it’s possible to achieve the types of continuous improvement that’s core to the DevOps mindset.
+When the cloud is used to create a feedback loop between development, operations, and device, it’s possible to achieve the types of continuous improvement that’s core to the DevOps mindset.

 It’s time for the industry to consider tools that can drive operational excellence.
 There’s a case for frameworks and infrastructure to reduce downtime and continuously improve the customer experience.
 Today’s enterprises need Android DevOps technologies for infrastructure and automation.